La Cosiata

-La Cosiata, also known as the Revolution of the Morrocoyes, was a political separatist movement that broke out in the city of Valencia, Venezuela, carried out by General José Antonio Páez and Miguel Peña Páez on April 30, 1826, with the purpose of separating Venezuela from Gran Colombia.
+La Cosiata, also known as the Revolution of the Morrocoyes, was a political separatist movement that broke out in the city of Valencia, Venezuela, and carried out by General José Antonio Páez and Miguel Peña Páez on April 30, 1826.
+They were fighting for Venezuelan secession from Gran Colombia.

-Originally, the movement was aimed at demanding the reform of the Cúcuta Constitution and announcing the break with the authorities of Santa Fe de Bogotá, but with the intention of continuing under the protection of the Liberator Simón Bolívar.
-Others, however, conclude that these events could be seen coming from the birth of the Republic of Gran Colombia, since when it was constituted, a centralist-type system was adopted in the hands of the political and economic elites, the system of government had become in absolutist, coupled with this, the Venezuelan authorities had to be subject to the decision of the Senate of Gran Colombia (New Granada, Venezuela and Ecuador), in Peru and Bolivia there was news about a new constitution for life and this was not seen as a good decision, several regions including Venezuela asked for autonomy in decisions and it was not seen in theory that several years of independence struggle and achievements of freedom achieved on the battlefield were misused.
-This is the event that will ultimately mark the birth of the Republic of Venezuela.
+Initially, the movement fought for the reform of the Cúcuta Constitution and a break with the authorities of Santa Fe de Bogotá albeit while maintaining the protection of Simón Bolívar.
+Some conclude that these events had been foreshadowed since the birth of the Republic of Gran Colombia, since a centralized system was adopted in the hands of the political and economic elites when it was founded.
+Under the Cúcuta Constitution, the government had become absolutist, and Venezuelan authorities were subject to the decisions of the centralized Senate of Gran Colombia (New Granada, Venezuela and Ecuador); in Peru and Bolivia there was news about a new (but unpopular) lasting constitution.
+Several regions, including Venezuela, asked for autonomy and the several years of struggle for independence were not in vain.
+This movement ultimately marked the birth of the Republic of Venezuela.

 Etymology

-The origin of this name by which this political movement is known is a bit strange in the eyes of those who seek its meaning, but according to research carried out by the historian, Professor José M. Ameliach N., reflected in his article "La Cosiata fue el principio del fin", edition of the newspaper El Informador de Barquisimeto, dated January 22, 2012, its etymological meaning stems from the characteristic of the Venezuelan population of the time that gave a certain name to some political eventuality, for that reason Then an Italian comedian had arrived in the country who used the word "Cosiata" in his presentations, to refer to theatrical events without importance or meaning, and since that was the fashionable word for the occasion, it turned out to be the one used as a review by the media.
+According to research carried out by historian, Professor José M. Ameliach N., which he reflected upon in his article "La Cosiata fue el principio del fin", in the newspaper El Informador de Barquisimeto, dated January 22, 2012, the movement's etymological meaning stems from the custom in Venezuela of giving name to political events.
+There was a contemporary Italian comedian who had arrived in the country and tended to use the word "Cosiata" in his routines to refer to theatrical events without importance or meaning.
+Since this word had become trendy, the news media began to use it in reference to this movement.